Ayush-singh-07/Background-Generator/README.md

 # Background-generator

-Background generator is Webpage gives you diffrent background colors for your webpage, So you can choose your Favourite color combinations and then use it, It shows up with a code snippet which you can use.
+Background generator gives you diffrent background colors for your webpage on Your on choices, So you can choose your Favourite color combinations and then use it, It shows up with a code snippet which you can use.